Abbey Wealth's free review explains how your EU retirement can be affected by Brexit and how to protect and secure your residency and finances abroad.

 The Portuguese government offers global retirees a 10-year exemption from income tax on foreign occupational pensions.

 As long as a pensioner qualifies for a special expat pension tax regime for non-habitual residents, and the pension is an occupational pension, paid from a foreign source, the pension is not taxed in Portugal.
+If you apply for non-habitual regime after March 31, 2020, your pension income will be taxed at a flat rate of 10 percent.

 The result is that Portugal is growing rapidly in popularity among retirees and the semi-retired from all around the world.
 The Algarve and other regions are filling with happily retired Scandinavians, Britons and other nationals appreciating everything the country so generously offers.